The Independent Agency Bundle: Why Your Discount Doesn't Have to Come from One Company

 A common concern is that having policies with different carriers makes filing claims more complicated.
 In practice, it doesn't.
 Your auto claim goes to your auto carrier and your home claim goes to your home carrier, just like it would with a bundle.
 The difference is that with an independent agency, you still have one point of contact for everything: your agent.

-At TAP Insurance Texas, whether your auto is with Progressive and your home is with Travelers, you call one number — (800) 666-2254 — and we handle it all.
+At TAP Insurance Agency, whether your auto is with Progressive and your home is with Travelers, you call one number — (800) 666-2254 — and we handle it all.
 One agent, one relationship, multiple carriers working for you.

 The Bottom Line